KostasTheodosiou/PI-k3s-Cluster_ECE_NTUA_2024-2025/scripts/setup/README.md

 - Loops through all worker nodes (`green1..green8` and `yellow1..yellow8`).
 - Creates a `postinst` hook script `zzz-chmod-vmlinuz` if it does not exist.
 - Sets `/boot/vmlinuz-*` files to `0644` after kernel installation.

+### 5. Reboot notify discord

+**Filename:** `send-status.sh`
+**Description:**

+sends a notification to a specified Discord webhook after a system reboot.
+It gathers basic system information — hostname, IP address, and current time — and formats it into a Discord embed message.
+The script includes retry logic (up to 3 attempts with 10-second delays) to ensure the message is successfully delivered even if the first attempts fail.